 A building site area refer to an area where it is considered reasonable from the natural, social, economic, and administrative perspectives to be used as a site for buildings and structures for living, commerce, and industrial production, and can be categorized into residential area, commercial area and industrial area.
-Residential area, commercial area and industrial area.
-Residential area, specific characteristics, and function.
+Residential area, commercial area and industrial area can be further subcategorized according to their size, specific characteristics, and function.